PhD by Research in Astronomy

 Excellent researchers, cutting-edge astrophysics

-With expertise in optical, infrared and radio astronomy, computational and theoretical astrophysics, we observe, imagine and even simulate the most exciting astrophysical phenomena.
+With expertise in optical, infrared and radio astronomy, computational and theoretical astrophysics, we observe, imagine and simulate the most exciting astrophysical phenomena.
 Our research strengths cover all major areas of astronomy, from cosmology and the large-scale structure of the Universe, to quasars and the most distant known galaxies, to clusters and groups of galaxies, down to our own Milky Way, its structure and fascinating contents: stars, planets, pulsars, neutron stars and globular clusters.
 We also research 3-D visualisation techniques and applications of advanced scientific computing.
 Our latest research results are highlighted in our news section.

 The world's best telescopes